ludwiggj/gatling-sbt-plugin-demo/README.md

 This project can be used to write and run the simulation examples given in the excellent online Gatling tutorial, [Load Testing with Gatling, The COMPLETE Guide](https://www.james-willett.com/gatling-load-testing-complete-guide).

-When you're asked to download the [application under test](https://www.james-willett.com/gatling-load-testing-complete-guide/#4-the-application-under-test---the-video-game-db), that repo is slightly broken, in that trying the `GET /videogames` endpoint from Swagger fails.
-I've forked it and fixed it, so clone it from [my repo](https://github.com/ludwiggj/VideoGameDB), and then check out the `graeme-gatling-start-point` branch.

-Once you've started the video game db app, you should be able to run the `simulations.videogame.MyFirstTest` simulation in this project and see it pass.
-Once that's working, you're in good shape to start working through James' tutorial.
+Once you've downloaded the [application under test](https://www.james-willett.com/gatling-load-testing-complete-guide/#4-the-application-under-test---the-video-game-db), and started the video game db app, you should be able to run the `simulations.videogame.MyFirstTest` simulation in this project and see it pass.
+Once that's working, you're in good shape to start working through the rest of James' tutorial.

 END.